Description

 MaxDD:

-• Looking at the maximum reduction from previous high of -17.3 days in the last 5 years of Dr. Bernstein's Smart Money Portfolio, we see it is relatively greater, thus better in comparison to the benchmark SPY (-24.5 days)
+• The maximum reduction from previous high over 5 years of Dr. Bernstein's Smart Money Portfolio is -17.2 days, which is larger, thus better compared to the benchmark SPY (-24.5 days) in the same period.

-• Looking at maximum drop from peak to valley in of -10.7 days in the period of the last 3 years, we see it is relatively greater, thus better in comparison to SPY (-18.8 days).
+• Looking at maximum reduction from previous high in of -10.7 days in the period of the last 3 years, we see it is relatively higher, thus better in comparison to SPY (-18.8 days).

 MaxDuration: